 If you have further questions or concerns, please contact the School Office to discuss them.

+All children should bring a freshly prepared snack to eat during class.
 Fresh fruit and vegetables (apples, melon, carrot sticks, etc.), cheese, crackers, muffins, bagels, breads, cream cheese, or other spreads are some suggestions.
 Please do not send cookies, cupcakes, individual snack cups, juice boxes, nuts, grapes, hot dogs, popcorn, soda, or candy of any kind.